 Many websites do this to track traffic flows, whenever users visit those websites.

-The information collected by Year of Young People 2018 will include IP Address, pages visited, browser type and operating system.
+The information collected will include IP Address, pages visited, browser type and operating system.
 The data will not be used to identify any user personally.

 Log files stored on the Scottish Government’s web server allow the recording and analysis of users’ use of the website.
 Log files do not contain any personal information.

 This website contains links to other sites.
 Please be aware that the Scottish Government is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of each and every website that collects personally identifiable information.
 This privacy statement applies solely to information collected by this website.